-New skiers tends to rely too heavily on their poles and mistake them for instruments that support your body weight.
-You’ll often see lines of new skiers in a duck formation following the instructor with their hands out stretched while they work on shifting body-weight without the distraction of their poles.
+New skiers tend to rely too heavily on their poles and mistake them for instruments that support your body weight.
+You’ll often see lines of new skiers in a duck formation following the instructor with their hands outstretched while they work on shifting body weight without the distraction of their poles.

 The purpose of ski poles is timing.
 Proper technique dictates that you hold your hands in front of your body and “plant” your pole each time you turn.

 A well-timed pole plant to signal an upcoming turn can get you into the right body position, and lead to a smoother more natural sequence of left and right turns.